coalton-lang/coalton/docs/style-guide.md

 Predicates, i.e. non-side-effecting functions which return a boolean, should be named with a trailing `?`, like `empty?` or `null?`.

+#### Side-effecting predicates

+Predicates with side effects are rare, and generally should be avoided, but are in some cases necessary.
+For example, the `Iterator` iterface defines some operators which consume an iterator and return a boolean depending on its contents.

+These functions should be named with a trailing `!?`, like `any!?` or `some!?`.
+This makes code sound very funny.

+#### Conversion functions

+Many Common Lisp libraries obey the convention that a function which converts a value of type `foo` into `bar` should be named `foo-bar`, like `graph-list` or `string-rope`.
+Others replace the hyphen `-` with an arrow `->`, like `graph->list` or `string->rope`.
+Still others reverse the order and use a left arrow `<-`, like `graph<-list` or `rope<-string`.

+All of these conventions are symptoms of the fact that Common Lisp's facility for type conversions, `coerce`, is not extensible to user-defined types.
+Coalton code has no need to define conversion functions; it should instead define instances on `Into` or `TryInto` as appropriate.

 ### Types, classes and constructors

 Type names, class names, and constructor names, i.e. those defined by `define-type` and